BookRev/CorigsProjectA1/README.md

 # team Corigs
 # members

-Tran Phan
+Tran Phan:
 Work on user/sys requirements. check and revise all the diagrams/models based on the requirements

-Ryan Salter
+Ryan Salter:
 Measures and Patterns of the Whole system:Check and revise database diagrams and help with testing.

-Yuhan Yang
+Yuhan Yang:
-Planning and scheduling
+Planning and scheduling,
-Write the final (A6) report
+Write the final (A6) report,
 Coding the project & white box testing

-Parth Patel
+Parth Patel:
 Black-box testing part
 Design user’s guide

-Jocelyn Reynolds
+Jocelyn Reynolds:
 Design presentation slide
 Revise the reports and assist other team members with diagrams

-Angel Walker
+Angel Walker:
 Check the format of the final report.
 Editing presentation video
 Discuss about self reflection.